hh-com/contao-simpleajaxrouting/README.md

 This module provides the basis for your Ajax applications.
 1) Add your new route in /src/Resources/config/routing.yml
 2) Add your code in /src/Controller/SimpleAjaxRouting.php
-3) Create an ajax call in your html/js File
+3) Create an ajax call in your html/js file

 ## Example (jQuery needed)